Is It an Emergency?

 Make sure your dentist offers the basic procedures required to repair chipped teeth, like dental bonding or veneers.
 Evaluate their before and after gallery to see if they can get results you’ll be happy with.

-To protect your teeth against future chipping, make sure your dentist is skilled in neuromuscular dentistry (bite science) that will allow them to evaluate your bite and balance it to protect your teeth and restoration.
+To protect your teeth against future chipping, make sure your dentist is skilled in neuromuscular dentistry (bite science) that will allow them to evaluate your bite and balance it to protect your teeth and tooth restoration.